Xfce: Ristretto

 An image viewer (supporting slideshow mode).
-Ristretto operates on folders of images, displaying thumbnails along with the active image.
+Ristretto can operate on folders of images, and display their thumbnails in addition to the active image.

 Xfburn

 A CD/DVD optical disc authoring software.
 Starting with the 4.12 release of Xfce, Xfburn is also able to burn Blu-ray discs.

 Xfce Screensaver

 A screen saver and session-locking program first packaged with the 4.14 release of Xfce.
 It uses screensaver themes compatible with Xscreensaver.
 Although forked from MATE Screensaver, it depends only on Xfce libraries.

 Table of Xfce 4 components

 Products and distributions using Xfce

 Xfce is included as one of the graphical user interfaces on the Pandora handheld gaming system.

 It is the default desktop environment in the following Linux distributions: